 For bubonic plague, general care includes hospitalization and use of drainage and secretion precautions for 48 hours after the start of effective therapy.
-With pneumonic plague, strict droplet and standard precautions against airborne spread are required until 48 hours of appropriate antibiotic therapy have been completed with favorable clinical response [29].
-Anyone who was in the household or had face-to-face contact with pneumonic plague-infected patients should be provided chemoprophylaxis [34].
+With pneumonic plague, strict droplet and standard precautions against airborne spread are required until 48 hours of appropriate antibiotic therapy have been completed with favorable clinical response [44].
+Anyone who was in the household or had face-to-face contact with pneumonic plague-infected patients should be provided chemoprophylaxis [37].

 Private rooms are recommended when possible.
-If not available, patients with similar symptoms and the same presumptive diagnosis (i.e., pneumonic plague) should be in the same room.
+If not available, patients with similar symptoms and the same presumptive diagnosis (i.e., pneumonic plague) should be in the same room [44].
 Maintain spatial separation of at least 3 feet between infected patients and others whenever possible.
 Avoid placement of patients with droplet precautions in the same room with immunocompromised patients.
 Special air handling is not necessary, and doors may remain open.
 Limit movement and transport of patients on droplet precautions to essential medical purposes only.
-Minimize dispersal of droplets by placing a surgical-type mask on the patient when transport is necessary [9; 29].
+Minimize dispersal of droplets by placing a surgical-type mask on the patient when transport is necessary [9; 32].

 Vectors and reservoirs (i.e., fleas and rodents, respectively) of disease should be eliminated to prevent a disease cycle in the local area [9].
 Flea barriers should be considered for use in patient care areas.

 Prior to 1999, a licensed, killed, whole-cell vaccine was available in the United States for use in those considered to be at risk of exposure to plague [9].
-The vaccines that have been used have not been effective against pneumonic plague [29; 40].
+The vaccines that have been used have not been effective against pneumonic plague [32; 45].
 At this time, there is no vaccine available, although research is taking place to develop one that is suitable.
 Much of this research is occurring outside the United States; however, vaccines have been developed and tested by the U.S. Army Medical Research Institute of Infectious Diseases [9].
-A fusion protein vaccine has been found to protect mice for up to one year.
+A fusion protein vaccine has been found to protect mice for up to one year [46; 47].
+In 2017, the FDA granted orphan drug designation to DynPort Vaccine Company LLC for its recombinant rF1V plague vaccine.
+The company is developing the vaccine on behalf of the Department of Defense [48].